Vishwas-Chakilam/Twitter-Sentiment-Analysis/README.md

 1. **Python 3.x**: Make sure you have Python installed.
 2. **Twitter Developer Account**: Grab your API keys by creating a Twitter Developer account.
 3. **Python Libraries**: Install the necessary libraries with a single command.
+4. **Tkinter**: Ensure that Tkinter is installed on your system.
+Tkinter is usually included with Python installations.
+If not, install it manually:

+   - **Windows**: Tkinter is included with Python.
+   - **macOS**: It is included with Python.
+If needed, reinstall Python from the official Python website.
+   - **Linux**: Install Tkinter using your package manager, for example:
+     ```bash
+     sudo apt-get install python3-tk
+     ```

 ## 📦 Installation